SA: Orientation Week Leader (OWL) (S99840)

 The Orientation Week Leaders (OWL) are responsible for developing and implementing non-required Orientation programs and social events for incoming students.
 Events and programs are designed to provide incoming students with a wide variety of options to connect with other new students.

 OWLs will oversee and assist with orientation programs and events.
 This includes participating in training to prepare for the role, assisting with program logistics and planning, staffing events and the “OWLs Nest” information tables, and on new student “opening day,” assisting at residences halls and other key locations, to welcome new students and their families and loved ones.
-The OWLs are expected to arrive on campus by August 29th.
-Room and board will be provided for a time period prior to the College board plan being activated.
+The OWLs are expected to arrive on campus by Monday, August 26th.
+Room and board will be provided beginning at dinner on Monday, August 26th and throughout the time period prior to the College board plan being activated.

-Campus Life embeds the Bates Leads Framework into our student leadership and employment positions.
-The following competencies are most relevant to this position:
+Campus Life embeds the First Year Experience Values into our student orientation leadership and employment positions.
+The six values are as follows.

 The Basics